-The Fund promotes environmental or social characteristics but does not have a sustainable investment objective.
+The Fund promotes environmental and social characteristics but does not have a sustainable investment objective.
 The Fund commits to having a minimum 10% in sustainable investments.

 The Fund promotes environmental and social characteristics through tracking the risk and return characteristics of the Index which has been designated as a reference benchmark.

-The Fund promotes the following environmental characteristics:
+The Fund promotes the following environmental characteristics related to climate change: